 Persons wishing to take courses for graduate credit without admission to a particular graduate program may apply to become a non-degree seeking (special) graduate student.
+The application process is the same as a degree seeking graduate student (see Admission Procedure).
 To be eligible, an applicant must hold a bachelor's degree from a regionally accredited institution.
 A student who fails to meet the minimum GPA requirement for admission to a graduate degree program also may be permitted to enroll as a non-degree seeking student.
 If application to a particular graduate program is made subsequently, credits earned as a non-degree seeking student will be considered on the basis of appropriateness to the degree program.
 No more than nine credits earned as a non-degree seeking graduate student may later apply to degree requirements without prior approval of the appropriate Graduate Program Director.
 Individuals who wish to register for graduate nursing courses as a non-degree seeking (special) student should consult with the Nursing Graduate Program Director in the College of Nursing and Health Sciences to receive permission to enroll.
 Non-degree seeking graduate students are not eligible for the financial aid programs described elsewhere in this catalog.